Photo by Kiev.Victor/Shutterstock

 The horse race isn’t the only reason to visit Kentucky in May.
 Cocktail connoisseurs will appreciate the city’s reputation as the center of the bourbon-making universe, with most of the world’s supply coming from the city and its surroundings.
 In downtown, the elixir bubbles forth from gleaming copper stills at the Evan Williams Bourbon Experience.
 Family friendly exhibits take you back to 1783, when bourbon making began, while production tours show how it’s done today.
 A few blocks away, elegant Angel’s Envy offers tours and tastings of its slightly sweet, port-cask-finished whiskey.

-To visit the big-name distilleries like Jim Beam and Maker’s Mark, you’ll have to road-trip into the surrounding countryside.
-Kentucky’s Bourbon Trail links the distilleries, plus others in the region.
-The trail takes you to 11 distilleries where you can get a passport stamp to show that you’ve visited (you get your passport at your first distillery stop)—and earns you a free T-shirt (or whatever prize is on offer at that time).
-If you decide to take the full trail tour, plan on at least four days to visit all 11 distilleries.
+To visit the distilleries like Jim Beam and Maker’s Mark, you’ll have to road-trip into the surrounding countryside.
+Kentucky’s Bourbon Trail provides itineraries for 19 small craft distilleries or 18 big-name ones, and visitors can get a passport stamp to show that they’ve visited (and opportunities for prizes).
+If you decide to take the double trail tour, plan on at least a week to visit all 37 distilleries. —AFAR Editors

 Article continues below advertisement